 - Branch companies will be taxed at 40%.
 However, if the annual income exceeds US$161,000 (INR 10,000,000), the tax rate increases to 42% and if the annual income exceeds US$1,610,000 (INR 100,000,000), the tax rate increases to 43%;

 - The average VAT rate in India is 14%.
-All companies with an annual turnover higher than US$8,050 (INR 500,000) must register for VAT.
+All companies with an annual turnover higher than US$15,400 (INR 1,000,000) must register for VAT.
 VAT returns will be filed monthly, quarterly or half-yearly, depending on the state in which the company is incorporated;

-- Dividends paid by a domestic company are subject to the dividend distribution tax (DDT) of 20%.
+- Dividends paid by a domestic company are subject to the dividend distribution tax (DDT), which it is effectively 21%.
 Dividends received by a domestic company from a foreign company will be taxed at 40%.
 However, if a domestic firm owns 26% stake in the foreign firm, the tax rate is reduced to 15%;

 - Interest payments and royalty payments to non-resident entities will be subject to a withholding tax of 20% and 25% respectively.

-- Import and export duties are charged at an average rate of 12%;
+- Import and export duties are charged at a general rate of 10%;

 - A wealth tax of 1% applies to individuals who own assets which are not being used for business purposes including precious metals, cars and yachts worth US$48,300 (INR 3,000,000).